whole-tale/wt-design-docs/users_guide/environments.rst

 Default Environments
 --------------------
-The default environment configurations are open source and can be found on the `Whole Tale GitHub`_ page.
+The default Environment configurations are open source and can be found on the `Whole Tale GitHub`_ page.

 .. _jupyter: